 PAY WHAT YOU WISH

 Admission to this event and the museum are both pay-what-you-wish on this day.
-RSVPs for the Day of Remembrance program are strongly encouraged using the link below.
+RSVPs for the Day of Remembrance program are strongly encouraged.

 In the George & Sakaye Aratani Central Hall